DanielZander/Virtual-cam-/README.md

 Note: usually takes a few seconds to open up.
 4. In the tope panel, click flike and then open.
 5. Browse to the file name 'script' in your designated folder and double click it.
-6. Scroll down to line 39 of the script and make sure that the index = 0.
+6. Scroll down to line 16 of the script and make sure that the videocapture index = 0.
+(The line defining vid = cv2.VideoCapture()).
 7. Have "OBS Virtual Camera" selected as input source on zoom.
 8. Run the script by pressing the play button in spyder.